mattermost/mattermost-developer-documentation/site/content/contribute/focalboard/personal-server-setup-guide.md

 ---
-title: "Personal Server Setup Guide"
+title: "Personal server setup guide"
-heading: "Personal Server Setup Guide"
+heading: "Personal server setup guide"
-description: "Learn how to build the Focalboard Personal Server."
+description: "Learn how to build the Focalboard personal server."
 date: 2022-03-24T00:40:23-07:00
 weight: 1
 ---

 This guide will help you configure your developer environment for the Focalboard **Personal Server**.
 For most features, this is the easiest way to get started working against code that ships across editions.
 For working with **Mattermost Boards** (Focalboard as a plugin), please refer to the [Mattermost Boards Plugin Guide]({{< ref "/contribute/focalboard/mattermost-boards-setup-guide" >}}).

-## Installing prerequisites
+## Install prerequisites
 ### All
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (if using Windows, see below)
 * [Go](https://golang.org/doc/install)